CalebGriffin089/Assignment/README.md

 -	username (string): The username of the user attempting to join the channel.
 -	newChannel (string): The name of the channel the user is attempting to join.
 ## Return Values:
-1. Error Scenarios:
-2. Error reading the channels.txt file:
-    - {  “error”: “Internal server error (channels)” }
-3. Error parsing the channels.txt file:
-    - {  “error”: “Corrupted channels data” }
-4. Channel not found:
+-	User is valid to join the channel:
-    - {  “valid”: false, }
+    -	{ "valid": true }
-5. User is banned from the channel:
+-	User is not allowed to join the channel (e.g., user is banned or the channel doesn't exist):
-    - {  “valid”: false }
+    -	{ "valid": false }
-6. Error writing to the channels.txt file:
-    - {  “error”: “Failed to update channels” }
-7. On Success:
+-	Internal server error:
-    - {  valid: true }
+    -	{ "error": "Internal server error" }
 ## How it works:
-1. Read the channels file:
-    - Read and parse the channels file
-2. Find the channel:
-    - Find the channel in the channels file then check if the user is banned from the channel.
-If they are return the corresponding error.
-If they aren’t check if they are already a member of the channel if they aren’t add them to the channel.
-If they are return the corresponding error.
+The endpoint checks whether the username and newChannel object are provided in the request body.
+It connects to the MongoDB database and looks for the specified channel in the channels collection using the channel’s _id.
+If the channel is found, it checks whether the user is banned from the channel.
+If the user is not banned, the endpoint verifies if the user is already a member of the channel.
+If not, the user is added to the channel’s members list, and the channel document is updated in the database.
+Finally, the endpoint responds with a valid status indicating whether the user was successfully added to the channel.
-3. Update channels file
-    - Update the channels file

 # Kick user channel:
 ## Method: